django-import-export/django-import-export/docs/contributing.rst

     * django-import-export

-    * Optionally of the other dependencies involved
+    * Optionally any of the other dependencies involved

   * Ideally, creating a pull request with a (failing) test case demonstrating what's wrong.
-This makes it easy for us to reproduce & fix the problem.
+This makes it easy for us to reproduce and fix the problem.

 Guidelines For Contributing Code
 --------------------------------

-If you're ready to take the plunge & contribute back some code/docs, the process should look like:
+If you're ready to take the plunge and contribute back some code or documentation please consider the following:

+* Search existing issues and PRs to see if there are already any similar proposals.

+* For substantial changes, we recommend raising a question_ first so that we can offer any advice or pointers based on previous experience.

+the process should look like:

 * Fork the project on GitHub into your own account.